HailKing/Automate_Projects/README.md

 alias create='source path to the start.sh file; creating'
 ```
 This is necessary to use the script in the terminal and save the alias permanently.
-It's interesting to see that if you create a script with only a function and run it you will be able to refer to the function as a command and that's why first the alias run the **start.sh** file and then use the function
+It's interesting to see that if you create a script with only a function and run it you will be able to refer to the function as a command and that's why first the alias run the **start.sh** file and then use the function.

 2. You also need to go to the **start.sh** and set _automating_folder_ to the path where the folder of Automate_Project is store.
 This is necessary fot the script to know where to look for the environment variables.